IBM/cloudpakforapps-workshop/workshop/exercise-6/README.md

-# Exercise 6: Building your own Appsody Stack
+# Exercise 6: Building a simple Tekton pipeline

 This section is broken up into the following steps: